benpolinsky/el_photography/README.md

 - Templating:

-I need to make it so the page is not dynamic so that the magic that happens behind the scenes to select the resource for custom fields doesn't switch mid-edit.
+- I need to make it so the page is not dynamic so that the magic that happens behind the scenes to select the resource for custom fields doesn't switch mid-edit.

+- About/Contact bootstrap (abstract scaffold - custom fields)

+- Show image if it exists in custom fields.

+- abstract resources error (admin index)

+- contact add form

 #### Admin: